Ascension Lutheran ChurchA Member Congregation of the ELCA

 Ascension’s mini lock-in rocked!
 A big thank-you to all who participated.
 Parents, children and helpers all worked to make this event a big success!
 Jodi Dietz wrote the grant and bought pizza and many snacks.
 Thirty two 3rd – 9th graders participated in many active games and Bible study with the Gustavus students.
 Pastor Erica Cunningham and Christie Ness led eight three-year-olds through 2nd graders with fun and messy crafts!
 Fourteen adults supervised, served and cleaned up the church along with Cherrie, Kim, Caston and Darrin.

-fourth Sunday of each month, Ascension celebrates
+the fourth Sunday of each month, Ascension

-anniversaries of Baptism for children through ninth
+of Baptism for children through ninth grade.
+This

 Book bags for JAM students will be cut, sewn, and embroidered with a name.
 Lutheran World Relief book bags may be made by members of the congregation.
 Donated school supplies needed for each book bag include five pens, five pencils, one ruler (cm), one scissor, one eraser, and five 70 count spiral notebooks.
 The school supplies are not to include logos or symbols.